|LW.12400 / LW.12401

 Professor Matthew Lenaghan

 The Education Advocacy Clinic is a 5-credit, semester-long clinic that represents public school students in education cases.

-Clinic students work on education cases with a focus on special education cases and school discipline cases.
+Clinic students work on education cases with a focus on special education cases.
 In these cases, law students work closely with families from low-income backgrounds to help their public school students get supports and services to address their educational and behavioral needs.
 Students will participate in various stages of the representation process including intake, investigation, settlement negotiations, advocacy at school-based meetings, and possible participation in mediation or hearings.
 Clinic students will also work on education policy initiatives focused on the needs of students most at risk of academic failure.
-Fieldwork will likely be done in partnership with Advocates for Children of New York at Advocates for Children of New York.
+Fieldwork will likely be done at Advocates for Children of New York.

 The seminar focuses on New York City’s education system, including the laws and procedures governing special education and school discipline.
 The seminar also addresses the cases students are handling; trial skills; issues relating to race, class, and disability in education; and efforts to create systemic change for public school students.

 Students should submit an application, resume and transcript on-line via CAMS.
 Some applicants may be contacted during the clinic application period for an interview.
 For questions regarding the application process, please contact Yvette Bisono at (212) 998-6177 or via email.
-If you have questions about the clinic itself, you can direct them to Randi Levine.
+If you have questions about the clinic itself, you can direct them to Randi Levine or Matthew Lenaghan.